-Thailand’s Yee Peng festival (sometimes written as ‘Yi Peng’) is celebrated annually on the full moon of the twelfth lunar month in Chiang Mai.
+Thailand’s Yee Peng festival (sometimes written as ‘Yi Peng’) is celebrated annually on the full moon of the twelfth lunar month in Chiang Mai, Thailand.
 The festival begins with a city-wide decoration of lanterns and candles to mark the start of the celebration at the Three Kings Monument.
 The festival last a few days and includes visually amazing events such as the sky lantern festival and Loi Krathong.

 Three Kings Temple